camunda/camunda-bpm-examples/bpmn-model-api/generate-process-fluent-api/README.md

   .done();
 ```

-After this we can set attributes of the process to create.
-For example we can set the name
+After that, we can set attributes of the process to create.
+For example, we can set the name
 of the process.

 ```java